 Can I install Touch VPN on a router?

 Touch VPN is primarily designed for individual devices and browsers.
 If you want system-wide protection, a dedicated hardware VPN or a router-compatible VPN service from a more robust provider is usually a better route.
-Proxy in edge: how to use proxies with Microsoft Edge for privacy, speed, geo-unblocks, and VPN integration

 How do I switch to a better alternative and still protect my privacy?

 Start with a reputable paid VPN that offers a transparent privacy policy, no-logs commitments, and audited security.
 Test the service with a money-back guarantee to ensure it meets your needs for speed, reliability, and streaming.
 The NordVPN offer mentioned earlier is a practical starting point to compare against Touch VPN’s performance.
+Best vpn for edge browser 2026

 Adguard vpn chrome extension for Chrome: setup, usage, features, privacy, and alternatives